 Butterflies are important ecologically, as major pollinators of numerous species of native plants and trees.
 Their bright colours and delicate nature also add an extra dimension to gardens and landscaping.

 Different species of butterflies are attracted to specific species of plants and trees, both as adults and caterpillars.
+For example, species like the gatekeeper and the speckled wood butterfly like to nibble on fresh, healthy grass, so keeping your lawn well maintained offers the chance for them to breed in your garden.
+You could try and find something like a colorado lawn care service in order to encourage these particular breeds to spend time in your garden.
 Planting and landscaping with native species and other key butterflies plants will help attract butterflies to your garden.

 With good food availability and the right climatic conditions, spectacular swarms of butterflies are sometimes to be seen in the Islands.
 The Great Southern White Ascia mon is the local species most commonly associated with swarms.

 The Cayman Islands hosts five endemic subspecies of butterflies:

 - Cayman Brown Leaf Butterfly Memphis verticordia danielana (GC and LC)

 - Cayman Pygmy Blue Brephidium exilis thompsoni (GC only)

 - Cayman Lucas’s Blue Hemiargus ammon erembis (GC only)

 - Cayman Julia, Flambeau Dryas iulia zoe (all three islands)